 To emphasise how important it is that the Eco-Schools programme is youth led we are recruiting 25 young people from Years 5 in primary to Years 13 in college, to form the first ever National Eco-Committee in England.
 These determined young people aged 10-18 will support the Eco-Schools Team at Keep Britain Tidy as we try to ensure that all those in education have the opportunity to learn about environmental themes such as climate change, pollution and biodiversity loss.
-Working alongside ourselves, awarding body OCR and children’s author and environmental activist Georgina Stevens our National Eco-Committee will help green the whole curriculum and guide other young people on how to begin a career in the environmental sector.
+Working alongside ourselves, awarding body OCR, Speakers for Schools and children’s author and environmental activist Georgina Stevens our National Eco-Committee will help green the whole curriculum and guide other young people on how to begin a career in the environmental sector.
 We actively encourage young people to apply who enjoy subjects that are not always considered to be ‘environmental’ and young people who may never have had the chance to join a school council or youth group before- all we ask is that you want to make a difference and help protect our planet!

 Our Eco-Committees of today are the world leaders, innovators, educators and parents of future.
 Here’s one such young climate activist, Jessie Stevens- our founding, honorary member of the National Eco-Committee in England!

 Please read all of the information on this page before using the correct application form for your age to apply to join the National Eco-Committee.

 - Saturday 20th November 2021, World Children’s Day: National Eco-Committee application window closes at 4.00pm